Skip to main content

 • Vaginal dryness, libido changes, urinary frequency or urgency.
 The "genitourinary syndrome of menopause" starts in perimenopause.

-What a real perimenopause workup includes
+What a full perimenopause workup includes

 A 90-minute visit at Fishtown Medicine builds the full picture.
 The history is most of the work: cycle pattern over the last year or two, symptom inventory, family history of early menopause, surgical history, medication history, sleep, training, alcohol, current contraception.
 Then the labs.
-The labs we usually run for someone presenting with perimenopausal symptoms:

 • FSH and estradiol.
 Tricky to interpret in perimenopause because of the variability, but worth having a baseline.
 FSH is more useful as a confirmatory finding than as a screening tool.